 Earnings from unrestricted endowment gifts will be used to support the most important needs of Shorecrest.
 This income will allow the school to mitigate tuition increases, upgrade technology, purchase new classroom supplies, maintain and improve the physical plant and enhance the overall Shorecrest educational environment.

-The Janet Root State of the Arts Endowment
+Janet G. Root State of the Arts Endowment

 Established in 2006 by Glenn and Dav Mosby, The Mosby Family Ancillary Fund is an endowment that was established to provide funding for non-tuition based expenses to students receiving financial aid in the Upper School at Shorecrest.
 In creating this endowment, the Mosby Family wanted to ensure that financially needy students could fully participate in the life of Shorecrest during their high school years.